Tessi-Tms/TmsSearchBundle/README.md

 Installation
 ------------

-To install this bundle please follow the next steps:
+To install this bundle please follow these steps:

-First add the dependencies in your `composer.json` file:
+First, add the dependencies in your `composer.json` file:

 ```json
 "repositories": [